quantcompany/Springboard_FDS/README.md

 # Springboard_FDS
-Some resources for the Foundations of Data Science Workshop
+Some resources for the students in the Foundations of Data Science Workshop